Why Viva Panels?

 How do you finish them off?

-Once onsite and in place then we set the joints with a layer of mesh and then apply another coat of render to smooth off the walls and give you your finished product.
+Once onsite and in place they are finished by adding a layer of mesh to the joints and then a final coat of render to smooth off the walls and give you your finished product.

-Cladding is joined externally with whatever fixing method is required for the type of cladding you use.
+Cladding is added with whatever fixing method is required for the type of cladding you use.

 Can I paint the render?